-Pursuant to Rule 409 promulgated under the Securities Act of 1933, as amended (the "Securities Act"), and Rule 12b-21 promulgated under the Exchange Act, SPX has requested that the Company and its independent public accountants provide to SPX the information required for complete disclosure concerning the business, operations, financial condition and management of the Company. $\ensuremath{\mathsf{SPX}}$ will provide any and all information which it receives from the Company prior to the expiration of the Offer and which SPX deems material, reliable and appropriate in a subsequently prepared amendment or supplement thereto and will extend the Offer, in the manner set forth below under "The Offer-- Extension, Termination and Amendment," to ensure that five business days remain for shareholders to determine whether to tender their Shares in the Offer subsequent to the date of such amendment or supplement.
+Pursuant to Rule 409 promulgated under the Securities Act of 1933, as amended (the "Securities Act"), and Rule 12b-21 promulgated under the Exchange Act, SPX will request that the Company and its independent public accountants provide to SPX the information required for complete disclosure concerning the business, operations, financial condition and management of the Company.
+SPX will provide any and all information which it receives from the Company prior to the expiration of the Offer and which SPX deems material, reliable and appropriate in a subsequently prepared amendment or supplement thereto.
 An audit report has been issued on the Company's year-end financial statements and is included in the Company's public filings with the Commission.
 SPX has used its best efforts to obtain the consent of the Company's independent public accountants to the inclusion herein of the report of such independent public accountants on the financial statements of the Company that are included or incorporated by reference herein.
 SPX has not been successful to date.
-In the event such consent is obtained, SPX will promptly file such consent as an exhibit to the Registration Statement, of which this Prospectus is a part.
+In the event such consent is obtained, SPX will promptly file such consent as an exhibit to the Registration Statement of which this Prospectus is a part.